 Cousins’ Mitre Square Baby Blanket: Self-explanatory: this is a baby blanket created by making mitered squares in multiple colors.
 Very simple and very pretty.

 Easy As Pie: How beautiful is this blanket?
-It’s made up of a bunch of colorful circles (pies!) which are set in squares.
-There are a few advanced techniques involved, so if you’re up for a challenge, try this blanket out!
+This pattern features a bunch of colorful circles (pies!) set into squares.
+You’ll need to know or learn a few advanced techniques to knit this pattern.
+So if you’re up for a challenge, try this blanket out!

 Hexa-ghan: Perhaps circles aren’t your thing.
 Perhaps you would prefer… hexagons!
 That’s what comprises this blanket, to beautiful and charming effect.